 MazeMap’s indoor mapping solution allows students and staff to see the different departments, study spaces, lecture halls, meeting rooms and points of interest so they know exactly where they need to go.

-The MazeMap platform can integrate with your university email or timetabling system, enabling directions to be sent out easily in the form of an email, SMS, message or even a picture of the QR code.
+The MazeMap platform can integrate with your university/college email or timetabling system, enabling directions to be sent out easily in the form of an email, SMS, message or even a picture of the QR code.

 This allows students and staff to navigate straight to their destination, encouraging less crowding in corridors and smaller spaces.